josephrubin/recycle.js/README.md

     EMPLOYEE: "modules/worker.js",
 })
 .loadPrepared(function() {
-    var Bank = mod.get(BANK);
-    var Acc = mod.get(ACCOUNT);
+    var Bank = mod.get(BANK); /*We never declared the global BANK, but recycle.js saw that we used BANK as an identifier for a module, so it took the liberty for us.*/ var Acc = mod.get(ACCOUNT);
     var Emp = mod.get(EMPLOYEE);
 });
 ```
 Caveat: This polutes the global namespace with reserved identifiers.
 Make sure that you do not try to use a global variable that already exists, for example, `alert` (recycle.js will throw in error instead of hijacking the identifier).
-To be safe, it is good practice to use all caps for these identifiers, to keep them seperate.
+To be safe, it is good practice to use all caps (and underscores) for these identifiers, to keep them seperate.
+Another good option is to suffix each identifier with 'Mod', (e.g. bankMod).

 ### Modules can use other modules!
 (WIP)
 Even circular dependencies are ok.